 Known for her vivid and touching vocal performances, mezzo-soprano Katherine Maysek is an artist equally at home on the stage and in the concert hall.
 Ms. Maysek loves the challenge of portraying many vastly different characters, be they within song, oratorio, or opera.

-As Kate Pinkerton in Berkshire Opera Festival’s production of Madame Butterfly “Maysek…hits just the right tone.”
-(La Scene Musicale, August 2016) Katherine made her Carnegie Hall debut with the American Symphony Orchestra in a rare production of Max von Shillings’ Mona Lisa.
-Other operatic roles include Mrs. Grose (The Turn of the Screw), Nerone (L’incoronazione di Poppea) and Cherubino (Le nozze di Figaro).
+Katherine made her Carnegie Hall debut with the American Symphony Orchestra in a rare production of Max von Shillings’ Mona Lisa.
+Other operatic roles include Brother (Stefan Weisman’s (The Scarlet Ibis), Kate Pinkerton (Madama Butterfly), Lisbé (Grétry’s Zémire et Azor), Meg Page (Falstaff), Mrs. Grose (The Turn of the Screw), Nerone (L’incoronazione di Poppea) and Cherubino (Le nozze di Figaro).

-Maysek’s summer appointments have included most notably the Des Moines Metro Opera, the Tanglewood Music Center and Opera Saratoga.
+Katherine has also appeared with the Des Moines Metro Opera, the Tanglewood Music Center, Boston Opera Collaborative, Mass Opera, Opera Saratoga and the Berkshire Opera Festival.
 Katherine received her bachelors degree from McGill University and her masters degree from Bard College Conservatory’s Graduate Vocal Arts Program.